- Documentazione

 kubernetes.io/role

-[+]Minikube runs a single-node cluster inside a VM on your computer.
+[+]Minikube runs an all-in-one or a multi-node local Kubernetes cluster inside a VM on your computer.
 You can use Minikube to try Kubernetes in a learning environment.

 A pod object that a kubelet uses to represent a static pod